Super distancing: CBS keeps season protocols for big game - WTMJ

 CBS isn’t the only network that has modified its Super Bowl week plans.
 ESPN and NFL Network usually begin coverage from where the big game is held the Sunday before and when the teams usually arrive.

-ESPN won’t air shows from its set at St. Pete Beach until Thursday.
-NFL Network — which usually has a huge set on Radio Row at the media center — will have a smaller presence since most of their coverage leading up to Sunday will be hosted from its Los Angeles studio.
+ESPN won’t air shows from its set at St. Petersburg beach until Thursday.
+NFL Network — which usually has a huge set on Radio Row at the media center — will have a smaller presence since most of the coverage leading up to Sunday will be hosted from its Los Angeles studio.

 The league usually has about 100 stations or online outfits on Radio Row, but that number will be significantly smaller.
-The NFL usually assists in arranging visits by current and former players during the week, but they are not making those arrangements this year.
+The NFL usually assists in arranging visits by current and former players during the week, but they are not doing that this year.

 But all the attention will be on CBS on Feb.
 7.

-McManus said the tone of the broadcast is likely to be different with the overhang of the pandemic, but that hopefully the matchup allows people to forget their troubles for a while.
+McManus said the tone of the broadcast is likely to be different with the backdrop of the pandemic, but hopefully the matchup allows people to forget their troubles for a while.

 “We’re not going to be somber, and we’re not going to be depressing, but I think we’re going to put everything in perspective,” he said.
 “I think we’re going to be thankful.
 It’s a time to escape and really appreciate what we have with respect to this country and everything else.